web-infra-dev/rsbuild/README.md

   </table>
 </a>

+### Code of Conduct

+This repo has adopted the ByteDance Open Source Code of Conduct.
+Please check [Code of Conduct](./CODE_OF_CONDUCT.md) for more details.

 ## 🧑‍💻 Community

 Come and chat with us on [Discord](https://discord.gg/XsaKEEk4mW)!
 The Rspack / Rsbuild team and users are active there, and we're always looking for contributions.